-When you have a low undergraduate GPA, finding grad schools that accept 2.8 GPA or a 2.7 GPA can be challenging.
-Luckily, we’ve listed ten such schools here, their GPA requirements, and popular programs at each school.
+When you have a low undergraduate GPA, finding grad schools that accept 2.8 GPA or a 2.7 GPA can be hard.
+Although this may be true, we’ve listed ten such schools here.
+Together with their GPA requirements, and popular programs at each school.

 Check out the sponsored listings below for grad schools that accept 2.8 GPA.
 Keep in mind that at many graduate schools, including some of those listed below, different programs and departments have different admissions requirements.

 Click on any of the links below to contact the school directly.
 In fact, it is free!

 GPA Requirements at SNHUGPA requirements vary by program.
 However, in general, graduate students must apply with a GPA of 2.75 for full acceptance or a GPA of 2.0 for provisional acceptance.
 Students accepted provisionally must earn a cumulative GPA of 3.0 in each of their first two terms in order to remain in the graduate program.

 GPA Requirements at LasellAs Lasell strives to provide education to all students, many of the graduate programs at Lasell don’t list any GPA requirement.
 Those that do list a requirement, such as master’s of education programs, list a 2.75 requirement.
 However, other programs, such as the MBA and master’s in criminal justice programs, list three years of professional experience for admissions.
 The school recommends students without the professional experience have a 3.0 GPA as an undergraduate.